bgardner/powder/readme.txt

 == Description ==

 Powder embraces its minimalist roots with clarity and balance.
-Optimized for the WordPress block editor, it features an extensive pattern library, versatile templates, and tailored color palettes—empowering designers and developers to create stunning websites.
+Built for the WordPress block editor, it offers an extensive pattern library, versatile templates, and tailored color palettes—giving designers and developers a solid foundation for infinite creativity.

 == Community ==